OpenCyphal/yakut/README.md

 (this feature is described below in section [Publishing messages](#publishing-messages)).
 To enable the support for input devices, install the optional dependency: **`pip install yakut[joystick]`**.
-GNU/Linux users will need to also install: [SDL2](https://libsdl.org), possibly libjack (with headers), possibly libasound2 (with headers).
+GNU/Linux users will need to also install: [SDL2](https://libsdl.org), possibly libjack (with headers), possibly libasound2 (with headers) (if you are using a Debian-based distro, the required packages are: `libasound2-dev libjack-dev`).

 Afterward do endeavor to read the docs: **`yakut --help`**